nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to add a new customer and specifies the customer details.
-2. SellSavvy adds the customer to the database.
+2. SellSavvy adds the customer into the list.
 3. SellSavvy confirms the addition by displaying the newly added customer's details.

 Use case ends.